Branimir Cipetić

-Branimir Cipetić (/hr/; born 24 May 1995) is a Croatian-born Bosnia-Herzegovinian professional footballer who plays as a right-back for Nemzeti Bajnokság II club Kisvárda and the Bosnia and Herzegovina national team.
+Branimir Cipetić (/hr/; born 24 May 1995) is a professional footballer who plays as a right-back for Bosnian Premier League club Borac Banja Luka.
+Born in Croatia, he played for the Bosnia and Herzegovina national team.

 Club career

 A youth product of hometown club Hajduk Split, Cipetić moved to Spain in 2013 and started his career as an amateur footballer there, before going professional joining Vitoria in 2017.
 In 2019, he signed with Bosnian Premier League club Široki Brijeg.
 He made his official debut for Široki Brijeg in a 2–2 draw against Sloboda Tuzla on 27 July 2019.
 Cipetić scored his first goal for Široki Brijeg in a cup game against GOŠK Gabela on 30 September 2020.

 International career

-Cipetić was born in Split, Croatia to Herzegovinian Croat parents, and raised in Kaštela.
+Cipetić was born in Split, Croatia to Bosnian Croat parents, and raised in Kaštela.
 His father is from Kostajnica and his mother is from Prozor-Rama.
 On 17 August 2020, he was called up to represent the Bosnia and Herzegovina national team.

 Cipetić made his international debut for Bosnia and Herzegovina in a 2020–21 UEFA Nations League A match against Italy.